 Upgrading the meter on each home and business from Yarmouth to Meat Cove — and in every community in between — is a big job.
 We began this work in the fall of 2019 and we aim to be finished in 2021.

 The following table shows the communities where smart meter upgrades are underway.

 |Amherst, Tatamagouche||Started November 2019|

 |Dartmouth, Sheet Harbour, Guysborough, Sherbrooke||Started March 2020|

 |Isle Madame, Louisburg, Bras D'Or||Started September 2020|

-Opting out of the smart meter upgradeYou have the choice to opt out from the smart meter upgrade and retain your current meter in which case you will be selecting a non-standard meter service and will be charged a monthly fee for providing that service.
-This fee ensures that costs associated with continuing to use the non-standard meter service are not passed onto other customers who are using smart meters.
+Smart meters are our new standard service and there is no additional cost to take advantage of their benefits.
+If you opt out of a smart meter, you will be choosing a non-standard meter and will be charged a fee for that service.
+This ensures that the costs to manually read your meter and maintain older systems and processes for non-standard meters are not passed on to smart meter customers.
 Customers who opt-out may, at any time, opt back in at no cost.
 Click here to learn more.